IBanny4U/Zoo_Management/README.md

 # Zoo_Management
 This Project is School Project with my three friends.
-They didn't use githuh for this Project so i make a copy on github as history.
+They didn't use github for this Project so i make a copy on github as history.
 Also including presentation
 Recover or Maybe use as refrence in future